 All drugs have side effects.
 As with other anti-amyloid treatments in this class of drugs, lecanemab does have side effects.
 Lecanemab can cause serious allergic reactions.
 The most common reported side effects were infusion-related reactions, amyloid-related imaging abnormalities (ARIA) and headache.
 These are not all of the possible side effects of lecanemab, and individuals should talk with their doctors to develop a treatment plan that is right for them, including weighing the benefits and risks of all approved therapies.

 Can I take this drug with my other medications/supplements?

 When considering any treatment, it is important to have a conversation with your health care provider to ensure you are a candidate for the treatment.
 This includes taking into account other health conditions, medications or supplements.

-How does lecanemab (Leqembi) compare to aducanumab (Aduhelm)?
+How does lecanemab (Leqembi) compare to other monoclonal antibodies?

-While monoclonal antibodies that target beta-amyloid in the brain belong to the same class of treatments, no two treatments are the same.
-Each works differently and at different stages of beta-amyloid plaque formation, and ultimately slow progression of the disease and reduce clinical decline.
+While monoclonal antibodies like lecanemab, aducanumab and donanemab (currently unapproved by the FDA) that target beta-amyloid in the brain belong to the same class of treatments, no treatments are the same.
+They work differently by targeting beta-amyloid at different stages of plaque formation, and ultimately these treatments lower beta-amyloid to slow progression of the disease and to reduce clinical decline.

 Understanding New Treatments for Alzheimer's